Tag Archives: essay tips

 A clear application strategy is crucial to approaching these essays.
 Duke Fuqua’s mission is to “identify, engage, and foster the development of future leaders of consequence,” and you will want to demonstrate you are the kind of leader the admissions committee is looking for.

 Don’t forget the personal – in this essay set you have the opportunity to add 25 new facts to round out your profile.
 As always, it is important to demonstrate that you know Duke Fuqua well and are a strong fit with the program.
 Starting your research and personal networking now will put you in a solid position to prepare the most specific and effective essays.

 Stacy Blackman Consulting can help you prepare a compelling, individualized strategy to approach your Duke Fuqua application this year, contact us to learn more.

-Required Short Answer Questions: Answer all 3 of the following questions.
+Required Short Answer Essays

+Instructions: Answer all 3 of the following questions.
 For each short answer question, respond in 250 characters only (the equivalent of about 50 words).

 1. What are your short-term goals, post-MBA?